Reem-5/wearable-vibrotactile-stroke-rehabilitation/README.md

 ## License

-This repository is distributed under the MIT License.
+This project is distributed under the MIT License.

 ---